 Then, how much banana can I give my dog?
 It mostly depends on your dog’s size.
 But in any case, it should be in moderation.

 According to vets, the recommended banana dosage is:

 - Little dogs — One-third of a banana or less

 - Large dogs — Half a banana per day

 Any dosage of banana for dogs that’s more than the recommendation can cause trouble.
 Keep an eye for any signs of constipation or diarrhea.
 If you see these signs, you’ve given your dog too many bananas.

-If you have doubts about the dosage, you can try a ready-made snack like Wheat-Free PB-Banana Dog Treats.
+If you have doubts about the dosage, you can try a ready-made snack like Wheat-Free PB-Banana Dog Treats on Amazon.
 Dogs love it.
 Just follow the dosage on the back of the package, and you won’t have to worry about it.

 Be Wary of the Peels